 CBTA Provider accreditation

-The following organizations have successfully completed the assessment and are accredited to sell dangerous goods training and assessment for specific well-defined job functions.
+Check the list of companies that have achieved CBTA Provider certification in the CBTA Certified Companies Registry and are accredited to sell dangerous goods training and assessment for specific well-defined job functions.

 Are you interested in becoming accredited?